The Role Of Alzheimer's Assessment In Treatment Planning

 Medically reviewed by Andrea Brant, LMHC

-Mental health assessments plays a crucial role in treatment planning by providing valuable insights into an individual’s cognitive functioning, emotional well-being, and overall mental health.
+Mental health assessments can play a significant role in treatment planning, as they can provide insights into an individual’s cognitive functioning, emotional well-being, and overall mental health.
 Alzheimer’s disease is a neurodegenerative disorder that leads to cognitive impairment and memory loss, affecting millions of individuals worldwide

 Getty/AnnaStills